AnurupGuha/google_ML_crashcourse/google_mlcourse.md

           - x_test contains the test set's features
           - x_test contains the test set's labels
         - MNIST.csv training set is already shiffled
+        - the .csv file for MNIST dataset does not contain column names
+        - instead of column names, we use ordinal numbers to access different subsets of the MNIST dataset
+        - it is probably best to think of x_train and x_test as three-dimensional NumPy array
+          - # output example #2917 of the training set:
+            - x_train[2917]
+          - you can call matplotlib.pyplot.imshow to interpret the preceding numeric array as an image:
+            - plt.imshow(x_train[2917])  # using false colors to visualize the array
+            - x_train[2917][10]          # output row #10 of example #2917
+            - x_train[2917][10][16]      # output pixel 16 of row # 10 of example #2917
+          - ceate_model function defines the topography of the deep neural network, specifying the number of layers, number               of nodes in each layer, and any regularization
+          - creat_model function also defines the activation function of each layer
+          - the activation function of the output layer is softmax, which will yeild 10 different outputs for each example
+          - each of the 10 outputs provides the probability that the input example is a certain digit
+        - Note that the loss function for multi-class classification is different than the loss function for binary                  classification